|

 This section describes how to manage users in the Powertrain portal.

-The user management function is applicable only for below Powertrain user roles:
+The user management function is applicable only for the following Powertrain user roles:

 PT global operations/expert